The Prince Bishop River Cruiser on the River Wear, with Prebends Bridge in the background

 Charges

 For more than a century Redhills has been the home of the Durham Miners’ Association.
 Coal mining was a fundamental part of life in this region and the grade 2 listed building is the most outstanding example of trade union architecture in Europe.
+Tours are now available.

 Need help finding things?

 You can find each of the attractions on our signature map of Durham City - “The Pointers Map” - available to download and print or to view online.
-If you’d like to pick up a printed copy, visit us in Durham City market place to collect it for free.
+If you’d like to pick up a printed copy, visit us in Durham City Market Place to collect it for free.

 Durham City for Kids